Music Ka Maha Muqqabla: Scoring

 The scoring was based on the judges' average score and the audience's average score.
 In Rounds 1 to 5 the scoring was out of 20 points (10 from the judges' average score and 10 from the audience's average score).
-In the final round (Round 5: Muqqabla Aar Yaa Paar), the voting was out of 50 points and only the audience voted.
+In the final round (Round 5: Muqqabla Aar Ya Paar), the voting was out of 50 points and only the audience voted.